ambv/httproxy/README.rst

 The names of the settings in the ``main`` section are derived from the long command line option names.

+The ``allowed-clients`` section holds a list of hostnames that can access the proxy, one hostname per line.
+Remove this section or leave empty to allow any client to connect.

 An example file::

   [main]